Feel Your Best.

 Oestradiol is a hormone and the more potent form of oestrogen in the body.
 It is mainly released by the ovaries, but the adrenals and testicles also release a small amount.
 Oestradiol is important for the growth and development of the reproductive system — it also helps thicken the uterine wall to allow fertilised eggs to implant.

 Follicle Stimulating Hormone (FSH)

 FSH is a hormone made by the pituitary gland, an important gland for growth and development.
 In women, FSH regulates the menstrual cycle.
 It stimulates the growth of eggs in the ovaries and produces oestrogen.
 FSH levels can change in response to conditions which impact fertility.
-In women, such conditions include Primary Ovarian Insufficiency and PCOS.
+In women, such conditions include Primary ovarian insufficiency and Polysistic ovary syndrome.

 Luteinizing Hormone (LH)